alinex/node-builder/README.md

 - run mocha tests
 - collect and build coverage report (option --coverage)
 - send results from travis to coveralls (option --coveralls)
-- run metric analyses of compiled js
+- run metric analyses of compiled js (option --metrics)
+- make profiling report (option --prof)
 - open reports in browser (option --browser)

 So you may also create an html coverage report and open it: